MODCT/Celery-LaTex-OCR/README.md

 # Celery-LaTex-OCR

-Yet another LaTex OCR Project written in PyTorch
+Yet another LaTex OCR Project written in PyTorch, based on ConvNeXt and Transformer.

+This project is the backend of [CeleryMath](https://github.com/MODCT/CeleryMath).

+Give us a star if this project helps you :hugs:

 ## Develop

-Any further develop and contributions are welcome :)
+Any further developments and contributions are welcome :smile:

 ### Training Instruction